jcasimir/locale_setter/README.md

 If your system has authentication, then you likely use have a `current_user` helper method available. `LocaleSetter` will call `locale` on current user, expecting to get back a string response.

-It's up to you to compute / store this data.

 #### Storing a User Preference

 The easiest solution is to add a column to your users table: